grezniczek/unanswered/README.md

 ### @N-UNANSWERED-ALWAYS-INCLUDED

 Use this tag for any field that is embedded in the label of a radio button or checkbox and should always be counted by `@N-UNANSWERED`, even when the radio/checkbox is not selected.
 Normally, such embedded fields are only counted when the associated radio or checkbox is checked.

 To link this tag to a specific `@N-UNANSWERED` counter, supply that counter’s field name as a parameter.
 Alternatively, if this tag is added to the same field as `@N-UNANSWERED`, provide a comma-separated list of field names to always include.

+This action tag can be used to mark a checkbox field to be considered unanswered when none of its options are checked.
+Otherwise, checkbox fields that are not marked as required are not considered unanswered when none of their options are selected.

 ### @N-UNANSWERED-DIALOG